ProfessionalWiki/WikibaseRDF/README.md

 [Wikibase] extension that allows defining RDF mappings for Wikibase Entities.

-[Professional.Wiki] created Wikibase RDF in 2022 for the [Wikibase Stakeholder Group].
+[Professional.Wiki] created and maintains Wikibase RDF.
 We provide [Wikibase hosting], [Wikibase development] and [Wikibase consulting].

+The [Wikibase Stakeholder Group] concieved and funded the extension.

 **Table of Contents**